itnifl/Gaming-Backend-POC/README.md

 }
 ```

-**Why the empty constructor?** When Kryo receives bytes over the network, it needs to create an instance of the class first, then fill in the field values.
-Without a no-arg constructor, it can't create the instance.
+**Why the empty constructor?** Kryo uses **reflection** to deserialize packets.
+When bytes arrive over the network, Kryo:
+1. Reads the class ID from the byte stream
+2. Calls `Class.newInstance()` to create an empty object (requires no-arg constructor)
+3. Uses reflection to set each field value from the remaining bytes

+Without a no-arg constructor, step 2 fails with an `InstantiationException`.

+**No interfaces or abstract classes needed.** Kryo serializes POJOs (Plain Old Java Objects) directly.
+Unlike Java's built-in serialization, packets don't need to implement `Serializable`.
+Kryo inspects the class at registration time and generates optimized serialization code.
+This is why:
+- Fields must be `public` (or have getters/setters)
+- You can use any field types Kryo knows about
+- Nested objects work automatically if registered

 **Registration is critical.** Every packet class must be registered in the same order on both client and server: